 I only had to look down a bit to see Lyra’s calves while mom had to bend over to see.
-She poked around a bit, then went over to whisper a bit with Tribula.
-A furious whisper session happened behind me as I looked over every cut, every scrape carefully.
+She poked around a bit, then took a step back, giving me a chance to look over every cut, every scrape carefully.
 It looked like a pair of sickles had hit each calf in an x-shape, but it didn’t look that deep or dangerous.
 Phewf.
 I patted Lyra’s shoulder and announced “You’ll be fine!
 Mom’s going to patch you right up!”

-Mom and Tribula seemed to have come to an agreement behind me, as mom walked back up to me.
+Mom walked back up to me.
 “Ok Elaine, what do we do now?”